yaakov123/arachne/packages/proxy/README.md

 ## Notes

 - The proxy forces ALPN to HTTP/1.1 for better compatibility and simpler interception.
-- Body rewriting is not implemented yet; hooks operate on metadata and headers.
-This can be extended later.
 - CA and issued certs are stored under `~/.arachne/proxy/ca`.